blakeembrey/free-style/README.md

 #### Nested Selectors

-**Please note:** Even though this is possible, it's best avoided.
-It circumvents the usefulness of componentized styles, but is useful for styling legacy DOM components.
+**Please note:** Although this is possible, it is not recommended.
+It circumvents the usefulness of componentized styles, but it is useful for styling legacy DOM components.

 ```js
 freeStyle.createClass({